rrohitmaheshwari/file-uploader-react-node/README.md

 ### Notes

-File are saved in /public/files folder on the server Cors should be handeled properly
+- File are saved in /public/files folder on the server.
+- Cors should be handeled properly.